 With these key questions answered you are ready to proceed to the process discovery.

 Process discovery is a series of techniques and tools used to define, outline, and analyze existing business processes.
-It provides a profound understanding of how people carry out daily operations processes.
+The goal of discovery is developing a deep understanding of how people carry out daily operations processes.

 Discovering processes is one of the most critical steps in understanding how the organization works and, frankly speaking, is a prerequisite for any successful automation project.